 The best space movies that are almost as good as the real thing.

-- If you're looking for more galactic travel, these are the best sci-fi TV series around.
+- If you're looking for more galactic adventures, these are the best sci-fi TV series around right now.

 Best space movies

 1. 2001: A Space OdysseyBuy now on Amazon

 Based on the writing of legendary sci-fi scribe Arthur C.Clarke, Stanley Kubrick's ground-breaking cult classic still looks fresh more than five decades after it was released.
 From revolutionary visual effects to a tantalising glimpse of future space tourism, not to mention creepy supercomputer HAL, this remains one of the most influential films ever made.

 Basically Castaway on Mars, this mildly comic sci-fi drama stars Matt Damon as astronaut and botanist Mark Watney who gets left behind when his crewmates have to make a swift exit from the Red Planet after a massive dust storm scuppers their mission.
 NASA collaborated on the film, so it's a pretty good preview of what a future Mars mission might look like.
 Without the getting left behind bit, hopefully.